Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Coarse interval structures

-Adapting the arguments we made above, we have the following correspondence between coarse medians and coarse interval structures. \begin{thm} Let $(X,d)$ be a metric space. \begin{enumerate} \item Given a coarse median $\mu$ on $(X,d)$, the induced $\I$ defined in Proposition \ref{coarse interval} is a coarse interval structure, called the \emph{induced coarse interval structure}; \item Suppose $\I$ is a coarse interval structure on $(X,d)$ with parameters $\kappao,\f,\g$.
+Adapting the arguments we made above, we have the following correspondence between coarse median structures and coarse interval structures. \begin{thm} \begin{enumerate} \item Given a coarse median structure $(X,d,\mu)$, the map $(a,b)\mapsto [a,b]$ provided by Definition \ref{interval} gives an \emph{induced coarse interval structure} $(X,d,[\cdot,\cdot])$. \item Let $(X,d,[\cdot,\cdot])$ be a coarse interval structure with parameters $\kappao,\f,\g$.
 For any $a,b,c\in X$, choose a point in $\N_\kappao([a,b]) \cap \N_\kappao([b,c]) \cap \N_\kappao([c,a])$, denoted by $\mu(a,b,c)$.
-Making such a choice gives us a coarse median $\mu$ on $X$, called the \emph{induced coarse median operator}. \end{enumerate} \end{thm}
+Making such a choice gives an \emph{induced coarse median structure} $(X,d,\mu)$. \item Furthermore the above two procedures are inverse to each other up to uniform bounds: \begin{itemize} \item For a coarse median structure $(X,d,\mu)$ with induced coarse interval structure $(X,d,[\cdot,\cdot])$, any induced coarse median structure $(X,d,\mu')$ is uniformly close to $(X,d,\mu)$; \item For a coarse interval structure $(X,d, [\cdot, \cdot])$ with any induced coarse median structure $(X,d,\mu)$, the induced coarse interval structure is uniformly close to $(X,d, [\cdot, \cdot])$. \end{itemize} \end{enumerate} \end{thm}